 INTRODUCTION

-On ______ date, members of the AG office and the Governor’s office admitted to Plaintiff that they were conflicted with acting in this Lawsuit and needed to seek independent representative counsel to represent them and they could not represent any defendants in any way in these matters.
-The AG stated that they were seeking counsel and would get back to Plaintiff and have failed thus far to that.
+On April 14, 2011, members of the AG’s office and the Governor’s office Admitted to Plaintiff that they were conflicted with acting in this Lawsuit and needed to seek independent representative counsel to represent them and they could not represent any defendants in any way in these matters.
+The AG stated that they were seeking counsel and would get back to Plaintiff and have failed thus far to do that.

-On _______ date, Plaintiff filed complaints with the Attorney General’s office against NY Public Officials and others.
+On June 10, 2004, July 07, 2007, September 07, 2007, February 09, 2009, June 13, 2009, June 18, 2009 and November 20, 2010, Plaintiff filed complaints with the Attorney General’s office against NY Public Officials and others, including but not limited to, the New York Attorney General’s office itself and its Officers.

-On _______date, Christine C. Anderson, Esq., a New York Supreme Court Disciplinary Department Attorney filed a “Whistleblower” lawsuit in the US District Court SDNY
+On October 08, 2010, Christine C. Anderson, Esq., a New York Supreme Court Disciplinary Department Attorney filed a “Whistleblower” lawsuit in the US District Court SDNY and on January 01, 2011 she filed an Amended Complaint.

-On ______ date, Plaintiff filed a RICO case in the US District Court with predicate acts that include, but are not limited to, theft of Intellectual Properties and Obstruction of Justice.
-Obstruction charges were filed against public officials who were charged with investigating attorney misconduct complaints and failed to follow rules and regulations in the handling of public complaints and for aiding and abetting the Defendants who charged with the theft of Intellectual Properties.
+On December 12, 2007, Plaintiff filed a RICO case in the US District Court and on May 09, 2008 an Amended Complaint with predicate acts that include, but are not limited to, theft of Intellectual Properties and Obstruction of Justice.
+Felony Obstruction complaints were filed against Public Officials whom were charged with investigating Attorney at Law misconduct complaints and whom failed to follow Rules, Regulations and Law in the handling of the Public Officials’ complaints and for Aiding and Abetting the other Attorneys at Law Defendants who are charged with the theft of Intellectual Properties from Plaintiff.

-Plaintiff filed such RICO complaint with a request to the Court to be legally related to Whistleblower Anderson’s lawsuit, which became “legally related” by The Honorable Shira A. Scheindlin.
+Plaintiff filed such RICO complaint with a request to the Court to be legally related to Whistleblower Christine C. Anderson’s lawsuit, which became “legally related” by The Honorable Shira A. Scheindlin to Plaintiff’s RICO and the following other public office corruption cases:

+(07cv09599) Anderson v The State of New York, et al. - WHISTLEBLOWER LAWSUIT

+(07cv11196) Bernstein, et al. v Appellate Division First Department Disciplinary Committee, et al.

+(07cv11612) Esposito v The State of New York, et al.,

+(08cv00526) Capogrosso v New York State Commission on Judicial Conduct, et al.,

+(08cv02391) McKeown v The State of New York, et al.,

+(08cv02852) Galison v The State of New York, et al.,

+(08cv03305) Carvel v The State of New York, et al., and,

+(08cv4053) Gizella Weisshaus v The State of New York, et al.

+(08cv4438) Suzanne McCormick v The State of New York, et al.

+(08 cv 6368) John L. Petrec-Tolino v.
+The State of New York.

-That on _________, the New York Attorney General became counsel for 39+ New York State Defendants , representing each in both a personal and professional capacity and while also having already opened investigations into many of the same individuals in complaints filed by Plaintiff.’
+That on February 29, 2008, the New York Attorney General became counsel for 39 plus New York State Defendants , representing each in both a personal and professional capacity while also having already opened investigations into many of the same individuals in the Public Office Complaints filed by Plaintiff prior to this Lawsuit, this Conflict then led to Obstruction of both this Lawsuit and a Derailing of the Public Office complaints filed with the AG, all achieved through a series of Conflicts of Interest, Violations of Public Office Rules and Regulations, Judicial Canons, Attorney Conduct Codes and State and Federal Law.

-That on March 05, 2008 Plaintiff filed opposition to the Attorney General representing the New York State Defendants due to the conflicts with the criminal complaints filed with their offices and other conflicts discovered.
+That on March 05, 2008 Plaintiff filed opposition to the Attorney General representing the New York State Defendants with this Court due to the conflicts with the criminal complaints filed with their offices and other conflicts discovered.

+That on March 05.
+2008, Plaintiff filed the following documents regarding further conflicts with the AG’s representation that precluded their representing the state defendants, “Plaintiff Opposition to AG Cuomo Letter.”